 Because both user error and manufacturer error exist, condom use constitutes "safer" sex, as opposed to 100 percent safe sex.
 The only 100 percent safe sex is abstinence — no oral, anal, or vaginal sex.
 For more on failure rates and tips for correct condom use, see the related Q&A’s.

 As for how to talk to children and adolescents about sexual health, several organizations may offer resources.
 Advocates for Youth provides an online Parent’s Sex Ed Center with resources and information.
-Real Life, Real Talk also provides resources for parents who want to have a dialogue with kids.
 Lastly, the Sexuality Information and Education Council of the United States (SIECUS) offers an extensive publication titled, Guidelines for Comprehensive Sexuality Education, Kindergarten — 12th Grade.

 Regardless of your religious or spiritual beliefs, talking to young people about sex in an open and honest way can be a challenging and sometimes overwhelming task.
 You may want to consider starting a dialogue with your friend to share some of the resources from this response.
 Fortunately, with some preparation and practice, the benefits may be immeasurable.Alice!